 To help reduce your chance of throat cancer:

-- Don't smoke or use tobacco products.
+- Do not smoke or use tobacco products.
 If you do smoke or use tobacco products, talk to your doctor about how to quit.

 - Drink alcohol only in moderation.
 Moderate alcohol intake is a maximum of 2 drinks per day for men and a maximum of 1 drink per day for women.